Interview Question: Demonstrating Leadership Skills – Answer Tips

 Do not describe a failure (unless specifically asked).

-Do not neglect to mention the results or outcomes of the project.
+Do not fail to mention the outcome or results of the project.

-Tell me about a time where you led a project from start to finish – Example answers
+Tell me about a time you worked on a team project and what your contribution was – Example answers

 Example Answer 1